What is the difference between “Reserve a Seat” and Booking a Class/Workshop?

 Do I need to tell you in advance what color wood stain, paint, yarn, string, fabric, etc. I want to use for my project?

-No, you can pick those out once you are at our studio and are able to see all the available options.
+With the exception of our herb planter and S’mores bar, NO – you do not need to tell us these items in advance, you can pick those out once you are at our studio and are able to see all the available options.

 Can I bring my own beer, wine, drinks, etc.?